NBKRedSpy/QM_PityUnlock/README.md

 See the [Configuration](#configuration) section below for more information on the settings.

+# Mod Compatibility
+If a mod doesn't use saves (such as "The Dive"), then the Pity rolls will be disabled.
+When a normal save is loaded, functionality will resume.

 # I See Dupe Chips Even With Always Mode!
 This mod works by changing the results of the game's rolls for chip unlocks.
 The rolls occur when the chips are *created* by the game, not when bought or picked up.
 This can cause the player to possibly get the same locked chips since they didn't have them when the chips were rolled.